Bischoff/paracuke/IDEAS.md

 The syntax of the contexts file could be changed to json, yaml, or XML.
 Or mimick the data structures of Go.

-There is no final results report printed yet.
+Final results could report file and line of errors

 JUnit reports currently cannot be generated.